ivanr/mybatis-playground/README.md

 ## Returning

 MyBatis doesn't support RETURNING directly, but there is a [workaround](https://github.com/mybatis/mybatis-3/issues/1293).
 The developers didn't explain why the flush is necessary.
 In my tests, works as intended without the flush and with caching disabled.

-There is also [this bug](https://github.com/mybatis/mybatis-3/issues/2156) report that says that MyBatis will not see anything in @Select as an update, meaning it won't rollback everything in certain situations.
+However, be warned that your database changes may be implicitly committed when the connection is returned to the pool.
+See [this bug report](https://github.com/mybatis/mybatis-3/issues/2156) and [this one](https://github.com/mybatis/mybatis-3/issues/2363).
+It appears that [3.5.12 will get a way to deal with the problem](https://github.com/mybatis/mybatis-3/issues/2156).
+Overall, it's best to use the StrictSqlSession wrapper from this repository.

 ```
 // This query uses RETURNING.
 For MyBatis to handle, we must use @Select + flush cache.